fairuskhalid/ros2_documentation/source/Tutorials/Topics/Understanding-ROS2-Topics.rst

 This means that in the package ``geometry_msgs`` there is a ``msg`` called ``Twist``.

-Now we can run ``ros2 interface show <type>.msg`` on this type to learn its the details, specifically, what structure of data the message expects.
+Now we can run ``ros2 msg show <type>`` on this type to learn its the details, specifically, what structure of data the message expects.

 .. code-block:: console

-    ros2 interface show geometry_msgs/msg/Twist.msg
+    ros2 msg show geometry_msgs/msg/Twist

 .. code-block:: console